jimlind/AnnounceCast/README.md

 ## [Using the Hosted Bot](https://jimlind.github.io/AnnounceCast/)

 It is likely that you want to figure out how to use my hosted bot on your Discord server.
-You can find [that documentationt here](https://jimlind.github.io/AnnounceCast/).
+You can find [that documentation here](https://jimlind.github.io/AnnounceCast/).

 ## Hosting Your Own Bot